-'''

-java -cp path/to/your/app.jar:path/to/hsqldb.jar org.hsqldb.util.MainInvoker com.your.main.App
+java -cp path/to/your/app.jar:path/to/hsqldb.jar org.hsqldb.util.MainInvoker org.hsqldb.server.Server "" com.your.main.App

-"" org.hsqldb.server.Server

-'''

-(Use; instead of: to delimit classpath elements on Windows).
+(Use ; instead of : to delimit classpath elements on Windows).
 The empty string separates your com.your.main.App invocation from the org.hsqldb.server.

-Specify the same in-process JDBC URL to your app and in the server.properties file.
+Specify the same in-process JDBC URL in your app and in the server.properties file.
 You can then connect to the database from outside using a JDBC URL like jdbc:hsqldb:hsql://hostname, while connecting from inside the application using something like jdbc:hsqldb:file:<filepath of database>.